 Overall I would say this is a good use of points given than the Conrad is usually at least 80,000 points.

 If you join Hilton Honors (free) you get a discount when you book direct.
-You can find the latest prices for points and cash on the Biltmore Mayfair website here.

 I was very impressed with my stay at the Biltmore.
 When it comes to service I am quite hard to please, and I could not fault a single member of staff.
 It is not often to come across this level of training and personality in a chain hotel, so well done to the Biltmore!
 The whole hotel felt luxurious and bespoke with plenty of personality.